cake-build/cake-action/README.md

 ### `cake-version`

-By default, the Cake action will run your script using the latest _stable_ version of the [Cake .NET Core Global tool](https://www.nuget.org/packages/Cake.Tool/).
+By default, the Cake action runs your script using the latest _stable_ version of the [Cake .NET Core Global tool](https://www.nuget.org/packages/Cake.Tool/).

-_Ignored_ for Cake Frosting Project.

-If for some reason you want to [use a specific version of Cake](https://cakebuild.net/docs/tutorials/pinning-cake-version) (for compatibility with older third-party addins, for example), you can do so by specifying the version number in the `cake-version` parameter.:
+If you need to [use a specific version of Cake](https://cakebuild.net/docs/tutorials/pinning-cake-version) (e.g. for compatibility with older addins), you can specify it with the `cake-version` parameter:

 ```yml
 steps: